archisvaze/capstone-2-backend/Readme.md

 - 8:00am - worked on landing page and login page for doctor

 - 2:33pm - working on patient accepted consultatios page
+- 5:30pm - done with rating and reviews.
+- 5:37pm - done with main functionality of the website

+- Milestone 5 complete in ~ 6 hours

+### Milestone 6 - Signup Pages and Landing Page

+### Milestone 7 - Forget Password